 Although you may have to fill out an online application, you will also need to attach a resume document.
 This document may be printed and passed around to different schools so make sure you pay careful attention to formatting and layout.

-The profile section of any high school teacher resume sample is similar to your unit overview.
-Here you describe your goals and how you hope to achieve them.
 Teaching pedagogy and personality play a vast role in whether or not you are a great fit for a school district, so infuse these 3-5 sentences with not only your teaching accomplishments, but your style and beliefs about education.

 Choose one or two career highlights and use powerful, descriptive language.